Rev. Dr. Daniel ThorntonHead of Worship; Master of Leadership Program Director; Director of CLASS

 Daniel Thornton: accomplished and awarded songwriter, musician and worship leader, sought-after minister and educator.
-He is the world's leading expert on contemporary congregational songs.
-He is the Head of Deparment, Music and Creative Arts at Alphacrucis College, and serves local churches and their worship teams around the globe as well as being engaged as a professional composer and performer.
+He is one of the world's leading scholars on contemporary congregational songs.
+He is Head of Worship, Master of Leadership Program Director, and Director of CLASS (Centre for Learning And Scholarship Skills) at Alphacrucis College, and serves local churches and their worship teams around the globe as well as being engaged as a professional composer and performer.

-From 2007 - 2010, Daniel served as the Music Pastor at Paradise Community Church (Adelaide, South Australia) and previously as the Worship and Associate Pastor at North Shore Christian Centre in Sydney Australia for over 8 years.
+Before coming to Alphacrucis College, Daniel served as the Music Pastor at Influencers Church (Adelaide, South Australia) and previously as the Worship and Associate Pastor at LifeSource Christian Church in Sydney Australia.

 His songs are sung in churches around the world including “Father”, “Come into the House” and “Presence Beautiful”.
-Daniel’s passion is to connect people with God and see the church rise to its fullest potential.
+Daniel’s passion is to connect people with God and see the church fulfill its God-ordained potential.

 Six years at the Sydney Conservatorium of Music and a music scholarship to London provided much of Daniel's formal training.
 During that time, the Sydney Symphony Orchestra and other prestigious ensembles performed his compositions.
 After completing his studies, Daniel was appointed Music Director for Penrith Christian Fellowship Centre, then Penrith City Church and later Worship Pastor at C3 Mt Annan.

 Daniel is an ordained minister with the Australian Christian Churches.
 His formal qualifications include PhD., Master of Music Technology (Distinction), A.Arts (Religious Studies), L.Mus.A.
 (Theory), Performers Certificate T.C.L.
 (Piano) and a Cert IV Training and Assessment.